-Together with long-standing collaborators Professor David Taylor-Robinson and Dr Ben Barr at the University of Liverpool, she conducts pioneering research asking what can be done to address the shorter lives and earlier onset of disability among children and adults living in more disadvantaged circumstances.
+Together with long-standing collaborators Professor David Taylor-Robinson and Professor Ben Barr at the University of Liverpool, she conducts pioneering research asking what can be done to address the shorter lives and earlier onset of disability among children and adults living in more disadvantaged circumstances.

 International research influencing policy

 Working with colleagues at Liverpool and across the world, her work spans four decades and takes in local, national and international research – influencing policies for the 53 countries of the European Region of the World Health Organisation.
 Whitehead was awarded a Damehood in the 2016 New Year Honours list for services to public health, and in particular the field of health inequalities.

 “We look at what the causes of the causes are,” says Whitehead.
 “What is influencing people’s daily lives?
 What are the policies that local and national governments enact that enhance or damage health?
 It’s a way of enlightening people to the solutions.”